 Model UN members practice their presentation and debating skills while learning about other cultures and key global issues.
 By delving into their roles as diplomats to the U.N., students gain a hands-on understanding of the intricacies of world diplomacy.
 New members receive help and instruction from the club officers when they join so that they can fully enjoy the Model UN experience.
 Students also have opportunities to attend conferences outside of school at other high schools throughout the year where they sharpen their skills and knowledge and meet peers in other Model UN clubs.

 The National Honor Society was established in 1921 to recognize and foster academic achievement while developing the characteristics essential to citizens in a democracy.
 Scholarship, character, service and leadership are ideals that remain as relevant today as they were in 1921.
 The Fontbonne chapter of the National Honor Society expects members to uphold these ideals and live the mission of Fontbonne.
-Students in grades 11 and 12 are invited to apply if they meet a minimum cumulative GPA of 3.33 and have fulfilled their service requirement.
-Through the application process, they must demonstrate outstanding character, leadership, and service.
+NHS serves the learning community through peer tutoring, fundraising for AP exams, and hosting coffeehouse.
+NHS also serves the Sisters of St. Joseph through visits and card writing and Brookview House in Dorchester through mentoring young girls in their program.
+Beginning with the Class of 2020, to be eligible for membership to the chapter as a junior, the candidate must have a minimum cumulative GPA of 3.5 at the end of sophomore year.
+To be eligible for membership to the chapter as a senior, the candidate must have a minimum cumulative GPA of 3.5 by the end of the junior year.
+The previous minimum cumulative GPA requirement for candidates was 3.33 and continues to apply to Classes of 2018 and 2019.
+Candidates must also have completed their service requirement for all previous years.
+Through the application process, candidates must demonstrate outstanding character, leadership, and service.

 The Peer Educators are a student group at Fontbonne that support the community through mediation, and hosting educational events.
 All Junior and Senior Peer Educators are trained as peer mediators.
 These students work throughout the year responding to peer mediation requests made by administrators, teachers, and students themselves.
 They work to help resolve conflicts between students and friends.Through work with the 9th grade homerooms and guidance classes, Peer Educators run lessons centered around teen issues including topics such as: peer mediation, handling teacher conflicts, healthy relationships, bullying and harassment, peer pressure and social media.
 Peer Educators also work to educate the entire student population on many issues such as the dangers of texting and driving and standing up to bullying.
 They run school-wide programs such as “Love Your Body Week,” a program designed to raise awareness about issues surrounding body-image in our culture today.